marifse/community_ibm_iks_ansible_collection/docs/ibm_container_image_security_enable.rst

 Synopsis
 --------

-This module enable the image security for an IBM IKS cluster.
+This module enable the image security in an IBM IKS cluster.

 Requirements
 ------------